Loading…

 Speakers

-avatar for Angela McClaron
+avatar for Dr. Angela McClaron

-Angela McClaron
+Dr. Angela McClaron

-Foster Youth Counselor, San Jacinto Unified School District
+District Foster Youth Counselor, San Jacinto Unified School District

 Alyana Arrington-Harris is the San Jacinto Unified School District Foster Youth Counselor.
 She has been an educational advocate for over 25 years with a heart for Foster Youth students.
 Alyana Arrington-Harris is the Co-Founder of the “I AM_!
 Empowerment Group.
 She holds a Master's...
 Read More →